What do you want out of life?

 And also the small things that add a shine to life–the fresh picked flowers and moonrises and warm, purring cats on your lap.
 The comforting weight of a baby in your arms.
 Steam curling off a mug of tea in morning sunshine.
 A shoulder to lean against, when times are hard.

 Ultimately, our lives are made up of small moments and the people who are in them.
 While I might go through many different jobs and careers through my life, Jordan will always be by my side.
-And I have found so much love and meaning in having Linden that it astounds me on a daily basis.
+And I have found so much love and meaning in having L that it astounds me on a daily basis.

 My day is bolstered by the little things–our tiny brick house, a run through the wooded lot behind our house with the dogs.
-Linden’s thrilled laughter as I chase him around the corner.
+L’s thrilled laughter as I chase him around the corner.
 Sitting in the sunshine with my sister on a Saturday morning, our journals splayed out in front of us.
 The chill of the air coming through our open window at night, my feet pressed against Jordan’s calves for warmth.

 So few of us have opportunities to do truly great things.
 Not everyone grows up to be a president or astronaut or famous author.
 Ultimately, most people live small lives.